jpark-dev/acnh-Lighthouse/README.md

+# ACNH Lighthouse : App in your hand

-## ACNH Lighthouse: A Guide to Animal Crossing New Horizon
+## A Guide to Animal Crossing New Horizon

 This app provides useful information and data to assist users playing 'Animal Crossing New Horizon' on Nintendo Switch.
 I myself have spent copious amount of time to find the details of certain items, villagers and general what-to-do's with my phone, and some of them led to spending too much time in navigating to access the information I needed.